turingschool/lesson_plans/ruby_04-apis_and_scalability/background_workers_revisited.markdown

   scenarios when it makes sense
 * Practice using Sidekiq to manage background processing within a rails app
-* Practice deploying an Rails application with background workers to heroku
+* Practice deploying a Rails application with background workers to heroku

 ## Structure